Anchorage police shoot suspect who fired at officers

-One officer hit in the upper body was was protected by body armor, police said.
+One officer hit in the upper body was protected by body armor, police said.

 The name of the person killed was not immediately released.